POVM generated quantum trajectories without stochastic differential equations: Generalized measurements(POVM)

 In essence, there are three distinct phases in all such models of quantum measurements:i) initial state preparation for both the quantum {\it system} as well as the {\it probe}.
 In a loose sense the probe can be thought of as the apparatus measuring some observable in the state of the system, but it is better to think of it as an intermediary in the total act of the measurement.
 What should really be thought of as an apparatus, in the sense that Bohr envisioned what apparatuses are, will be commented upon later.
 It is important to keep in mind that not only the system but the probe is also treated quantum mechanically, ii) a {\it measurement interaction} phase which brings the system and probe into interaction described by a {\it Unitary} transformation acting on their joint Hilbert space.
 Often this is confused for the whole measurement.
 This is a purely unitary transformation while the complete measurement is not.
 At the end of this phase the system and probe states are {\it entangled}.
 That is the reason why this phase in itself does not constitute the act of measurement.
 In order for a definite outcome it is essential that the probe and system states are disentangled.
 Finally, iii) the phase where the system and probe get disentangled with a definite measurement outcome.
 Exactly how this last phase comes about is still an outstanding unresolved problem of quantum theory, and forms the crux of the so called {\it Quantum Measurement Problem}.

 The initial state of the system is taken as general as possible i.e. it can be either a pure state or a mixed state.
 To accommadate such generality one adopts the density matrix formulation of quantum states.
 The initial state of the probe is taken to be pure, for convenience.
-The pre-measurement state is taken to be adisentangled product of an unknown system state $\theta_0$, and a {probe} state $|\phi_0\rangle_P\langle\,\phi_0|$: \be \rho_0 = \theta_0\otimes|\phi(0)\rangle_P\langle\,\phi_0| \ee The unitary measurement interaction is taken to be of the form \be U({\hat{q}},{\hat{Q}}) \ee where ${\hat{q}}$ is the system observable being measured while ${\hat{Q}}$ is some suitable probe observable.
-The justification for this comes from the fact that such a choice assures that the measurements are of the Quantum Non-demolition (QND) type.
-This will be explained in greater detail shortly.
+The pre-measurement state is taken to be disentangled product of an unknown system state $\theta_0$, and a {probe} state $|\phi_0\rangle_P\langle\,\phi_0|$: \be \rho_0 = \theta_0\otimes|\phi(0)\rangle_P\langle\,\phi_0| \ee

-After this measurement interaction, the joint state of the system and probe is given by \be \rho^\prime = U\rho_0\,U^\dag \ee Let us now introduce the so called {\it Pointer State Basis} which is taken to be an orthonormal basis for the probe Hilbert space ${\cal H}_P$.
+After the measurement interaction denoted generically by $U$, the joint state of the system and probe is given by \be \rho^\prime = U\rho_0\,U^\dag \ee Let us now introduce the so called {\it Pointer State Basis} which is taken to be an orthonormal basis for the probe Hilbert space ${\cal H}_P$.
 These can be taken to be the eigenstates $|\alpha_I\rangle$ of some operator ${\cal A}$ acting on the probe states.
 For convenience it will be taken to be non-degenerate.
 As long as ${\cal A}$ remains fixed, and ${\cal H}_P$ is finite-dimensional, these pointer states can also be taken to be labelled by integers I. It should be noted that Bauer et al use the terminology of pointer states for the states of the system, and not of the probe as done here.
 This should be kept in mind while comparing our respective works.
 Another point to be kept in mind is that in general ${\cal A}$ need not have any connection with the probe observable ${\hat Q}$ appearing in the measurement interaction(it will in fact be seen shortly that they actually should not!In von Neumann model they are actually canonically conjugate to each other).